hanscappelle/windfoil-wind-finder-android-app/README.md

 - allow for easy location input from in app map
 - (opt) config for how many days in the past
 - Implement notifications
-- improve app icon (use blue color from theme)

 # Resources